Closing the Loop on Customer Feedback: It Boosts Sales and Retention and It’s Easy To Do. Here’s How.

 But there’s one more thing companies do after they build a requested feature that really distinguishes them as customer-centric: they let their customers know.

-This is called “closing the loop”.
+This is called “closing the feedback loop”.

 Closing the loop is a personal, one-to-one communication that shows your customers that you’ve heard them and built what they asked for.
 Closing the loop gives you credit for building what your customers want.